 Ever since I was a child, I have had dreams of Arabian nights.
 Nomadic cultures, grand mosques and Silk Road souks have always sparked my imagination.
 So when booking a trip to Singapore, I noticed I could arrange a stopover Doha Qatar; I could not let the opportunity pass me.
 After spending just short of 26 hours in Doha, I can tell you Hamad International Airport is the perfect hub for a city starting to bloom into a tourist destination.

 To be completely honest, if you were to compare Doha to food, I would suggest you have a taste as opposed to a meal.
-A couple of hours in the city are more than enough.
+A few hours on a Qatar stopover in the city are more than enough.
 Apart from the malls, souk (open-air market, or bazaar), Katara Cultural Village Amphitheater and the Islamic Art Museum, there just is not much there.
 With this said, though, a trip to the city is easy to organise.

 Qatar Airlines Free City Tour Service